 We show in a modeling study of equity-oriented mitigation pathways limiting warming to well below 2°C that equitable effort sharing can be achieved by a combination of limited international financial transfers and moderate spread of domestic mitigation action.
-For instance, without any transfers equalizing effort would require the most mitigation-constrained region to adopt a carbon price that is around 100 times higher than the lowest regional carbon price, and increases global mitigation costs by 2.6 trillion US\$ (2020-2100).
+For instance, in the absence of any transfers the most mitigation-constrained region would need to adopt a carbon price that is around 100 times higher than the lowest regional carbon price in order to equalize effort, increasing global mitigation costs by 2.6 trillion US\$ (2020-2100).
 Reducing the carbon price spread by 75% lessens the global inefficiency by 56%, but requires only around 20% of transfers that would be needed under a globally uniform carbon price to equalize effort.
-This achieves the distributional objectives with neither straining the socioeconomic nor the fiscal sovereignty of nations.
+This achieves the distributional objectives with neither overstraining the economic efficiency nor the fiscal sovereignty of nations.

-If the differences in climate policy stringency remain large because international transfers are strongly constrained by sovereignty concerns, market distortions can lead to adverse outcomes for sustainability objectives.
-Prominent examples are increased bioenergy trade from low to high carbon price countries and increased need for CDR to offset additional emissions from regions with low carbon prices. → Section 5.4
+If the differences in climate policy stringency between regions remain large because international transfers are strongly constrained by sovereignty concerns, market distortions can lead to adverse outcomes for sustainability objectives.
+Prominent examples are increased bioenergy trade from low to high carbon price countries and increased need for CDR to offset additional emissions from regions with low carbon prices.